bcgov/entity/rfcs/rfc-standalone-annual-report.md

 # Summary

-Proposal:  create a standalone Annual Report filing that will contain the first instance of  the proposed "Register a beneficial owner" workflow.
+Create a standalone Annual Report filing and Beneficial Ownership registration to prove out the workflow and UX for capturing the data required for the Transparency Registry.

 # Motivation